 Professional Organizations and Resources

-The typical priority for graduates is career advancement.
+After graduating, your main priorities may be employment and career advancement.
 Although your skills and dedication to your profession serve vital functions to that end, networking also plays a vital role.
-Joining a professional organization in the accounting field can provide you with a myriad of tools and resources to further enhance your career prospects.
+Joining a professional organization in the accounting field can provide you with the tools and resources to further enhance your career prospects.

 Explore our list below to discover which organizations offer the best fit for public accounting professionals.